How Did They Treat Small Business?

 Key Votes

 The results of NFIB’s federal-level one member, one vote balloting system inform NFIB’s policy positions and the legislation that NFIB designates a Key Vote in U.S. Congress.
-NFIB asks legislators to support these consensus views of small business owners and reminds members of Congress their votes are being monitored and will be reported back to NFIB members in the How Congress Voted report.
+NFIB asks legislators to support these consensus views of small business owners and reminds members of Congress their votes are being monitored and reported to NFIB members in the How Congress Voted report.
+See how your lawmaker is voting in the current 118th Congress scorecard.

 As a member-driven organization, NFIB relies on – and has for more than 75 years – a one member, one vote balloting system for its small business owner members.
 Twice each year, approximately 300,000 NFIB members are asked to vote on timely small business policies, answering questions about their positions on small business legislative and regulatory issues.
 Small business owners’ responses to annual ballot questions guide NFIB’s policy positions at a state and federal level.